-See Figure 5-1 for a graphical representation of these subtypes as well as the various operating system classes and associated priority mappings.
+Figure 5-1 is a graphical representation of the various PowerMAX OS classes, scheduling policies, and associated priority mappings.
 (Cross-hatched priority ranges are not available.)

 Figure 5-1.
-Mapping of Various Priority Interpretations
+Mapping of Various Priority Interpretations on PowerMAX OS

-Values within System.
-Priority 'Range, when applied to servers (and therefore bound tasks), map directly to the operating system global priority classification.
-Thus a System.
-Priority value of 100 represents an operating system global priority of 100 when applied to a bound task (see "Pragma TASK_WEIGHT" on page 6-10 for more information on bound tasks).
+Values within System.Priority' range, when applied to servers (and therefore bound tasks), map directly to the operating system global priority classification.
+Thus a System.Priority value of 100 represents an operating system global priority of 100 when applied to a bound task (see "Pragma TASK\WEIGHT" on page 6-10 for more information on bound tasks).

-Values within System.Interrupt_Priority'Range map to the operating system IPL classification.
-The IPL classification is defined in /usr/include/sys/ipl.h as the C-language type pl_t.
+Values within System.Interrupt\Priority' Range map to the operating system IPL classification.
+The IPL classification is defined in /usr/include/sys/ipl.h as the C-language type pl\t.

-- An IPL value of zero indicates the task is operating at normal user level; its global priority determines its scheduling.
+An IPL value of zero indicates the task is operating at normal user level; its global priority determines its scheduling.

-MAXAda maps System.
-Interrupt_Priority'First to IPL value zero with a global priority of 160 (which is higher than any other global priority normally available to users).
-The remainder of System.Interrupt_Priority values map to non-zero IPL values (thus a corresponding global priority is irrelevant).
+MAXAda maps System.Interrupt\Priority'First to IPL value zero with a global priority of 160 (which is higher than any other global priority normally available to users).
+The remainder of System.Interrupt\Priority values map to non-zero IPL values (thus a corresponding global priority is irrelevant).

 An operating system IPL value greater than zero indicates that the task is executing at operating system interrupt level (and thus its actions are severely restricted).
-See "Restrictions for Priorities in the System.Interrupt_Priority Range" on page 5-10.
+See "Restrictions for Priorities in the System.Interrupt\Priority Range" on page 5-11.

-Thus, a task executing at System.
-Interrupt_Priority'First executes at user level, because its IPL is zero, with a global priority of 160; such tasks execute as any normal user process would execute except that they enjoy a global priority which exceeds that of any other normal process.
-A task executing at System.Interrupt_Priority'First+1 or higher is executing at operating system interrupt level and its actions are severely restricted.
+Thus, a task executing at System.Interrupt\Priority'First executes at user level, because its IPL is zero, with a global priority of 160; such tasks execute as any normal user process would execute except that they enjoy a global priority which exceeds that of any other normal process.
+A task executing at System.Interrupt\Priority'First+1 or higher is executing at operating system interrupt level and its actions are severely restricted.